 Protection from UV Rays

 Glass doors are standard for dedicated wine coolers, allowing for an attractive permanent display of your wine collection and enabling you to choose your bottle before you open the door, minimizing temperature disturbance.
 However, normal glass lets in UV rays, which can damage your valuable wine.
 Check out wine coolers reviews to steer you towards a cooler with UV protective glass, and possibly the extra insulation provided by thermopane glass (also known as ‘double glazing’).

 Low Noise/Low Vibration Cooling System

 Normal domestic refrigerators have noisy moving parts.
 Cooling is accomplished by means of a motorized compressor, coils and liquid coolants.
-The compressor is loud when operating, and when it switches off it makes the fridge, and everything in it, vibrate and rattle.
+Also, the compressor is loud when operating, and when it switches off it makes the fridge, and everything in it, vibrate and rattle.
 This doesn’t matter too much with a carton of milk, but it will interfere with your wine’s progress towards maturity and settlement of any sediment.
-Look for the important word ‘thermoelectric’ in wine cooler reviews.
-A silent, motionless thermoelectric cooling system will protect your wine from vibration and allow you to savor it in tranquility.
+So, look for the important word ‘thermoelectric’ in wine cooler reviews.
+Most of all, a silent, motionless thermoelectric cooling system will protect your wine from vibration and allow you to savor it in tranquility.

 Other Useful Features